chaoyi-wu/RadFM/README.md

 By the way, never try to perform this in cpu and gpu is all you need :）.

 ## Pre-train:
-For re-training a model on our dataset or large-sclae testing our pre-train model, you can check ```src```.
+For re-training a model on our dataset or large-scale testing our pre-train model, you can check ```src```.

 Simply, ```train.py``` for training and ```test.py``` for testing.